JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

 ### Why is security important?
 - the company could be liable and could lose a significant amount of money.
-- Customers will probably choose to change the service provider, and the image of the company developing the application would be dramatically affected.
+- Customers will probably choose to change the serviceCall provider, and the image of the company developing the application would be dramatically affected.

 ### Common security vulnerabilities in web applications